lukaszraczylo/graphql-monitoring-proxy/README.md

 - Identical queries with different roles are cached separately
 - This keeps distinct identities from sharing a cache entry

-**Note on the security scope of this isolation**: The proxy decodes the JWT payload for the user ID and role, but it does not verify the JWT signature.
+**Note on the security scope of this isolation**: By default, the proxy decodes the JWT payload for the user ID and role, but it does not verify the JWT signature.
 A cache hit also returns before the request reaches the upstream backend's own authorization check.
-Treat the user/role split in the cache key as isolation between honest clients, not as an authorization boundary.
-Do not rely on it to stop a forged token from reaching another user's cached data.
+Treat the user/role split in the cache key as isolation between honest clients, not as an authorization boundary, unless you enable signature verification.
+Do not rely on the unverified split alone to stop a forged token from reaching another user's cached data.
 Cache keys include user context by default; keep this enabled in multi-user applications.

+**Verifying the JWT signature**: Set `JWT_VERIFY_SIGNATURE=true` and configure exactly one key source: `JWT_SECRET`, `JWT_PUBLIC_KEY`, or `JWT_JWKS_URL`.
+The proxy then checks the token signature before it trusts any claim.
+It rejects a request that carries an invalid, expired, or algorithm-mismatched token with a `401` response.
+A request with no `Authorization` header still stays anonymous.
+It is not rejected.
+This setting is off by default, so an upgrade with no configuration change keeps today's behaviour.
+A misconfigured key source, such as zero or more than one of the three sources above, stops the proxy at startup instead of running half-configured.

 Example:
 ```graphql